 Coca-Cola, Mars, Mondelez, Nestlé, PepsiCo and Unilever have joined forces to push for a dramatic makeover of the existing traffic light hybrid scheme, which will point consumers to food and drink that comes in smaller portions.

-The suppliers said they wanted the moves to be part of a “consistent and single nutrition labelling scheme across Europe”, which would be in compliance with existing EU regulations based on reference intakes.
+The companies said they wanted the moves to be part of a “consistent and single nutrition labelling scheme across Europe”, which would be in compliance with existing EU regulations based on reference intakes.

 However, the taskforce will specifically look at how the UK’s existing model can now incorporate portion sizes on front of pack, alongside colour coding for sugar, fat and salt content.